Renormalization group: Block spin

-To be more concrete, consider a magnetic system (e.g., the Ising model), in which the J coupling denotes the trend of neighbour spins to be parallel.
+To be more concrete, consider a magnetic system (e.g., the Ising model), in which the J coupling denotes the trend of neighbor spins to be aligned.
 The configuration of the system is the result of the tradeoff between the ordering J term and the disordering effect of temperature.

 For many models of this kind there are three fixed points: